alex-seville/blanket/README.md

 **QUnit**: Run the tests (with the 'Enable Coverage' box checked) and you'll see the coverage statistics appended below the test results.

 **Mocha**: Use the built-in reporters to output coverage details, i.e. `mocha -R html-cov > coverage.html`

+## Custom Reporters

+**QUnit**: Custom reporters can be created to match your prefered test runner style.
+See [simple_json_reporter.js](https://github.com/Migrii/blanket/blob/live/lib/reporters/simple_json_reporter.js) as an example.
+More documentation soon.

+Reference your reporter with the data-cover-reporter attribute:
+`<script src="blanket.js" data-cover-reporter="myReporter.js"></script>`

+**Mocha**: You can use any existing mocha reporters, or create your own.
+See [json-cov](https://github.com/visionmedia/mocha/blob/master/lib/reporters/json-cov.js) as an example.

 ## Continuous Integration